jacobkap/crimebythenumbers/docs/geocoding.md

 ## Geocoding a single address

 In this chapter we will cover using the free geocoder from ArcGIS, a software that people frequently use when dealing primarily with mapping projects.
-Google Maps used to be easily usable in R but since 2018 requires an account to use it's geocoder so we will not be using it.
+Google Maps used to be easily usable in R but since 2018 requires an account to use its geocoder so we will not be using it.

 The URL for geocoding using ArcGIS is the following: